-- 3. Public consultation commenced in November and was carried out via the website, leaflet distribution, Dudley Together and a newspaper advertisement.
+- 3. Public consultation took place from November until the end of February and was carried out via the website, leaflet distribution, Dudley Together and a newspaper advertisement.
 The cost of conducting the survey was approximately £6,000.
 The public were asked for their views on the level of Council Tax increase, including the option of a freeze, as well as their views on council services that should be cut or protected.
-As of 25th January, a total of 3144 responses had been received.
-These are summarised at Appendix 2.
-Consultation will continue until the end of February and an updated analysis will be provided to Council on 4th March. - 4.
+As of 19th February, a total of 4172 responses had been received.
+These are summarised at Appendix 2. - 4.
 Detailed consultation has also been undertaken with groups identified as being potentially affected by the specific savings proposals, with a particular emphasis on equality issues.
 Further information is set out in the Equality Impact section below.
 Unions have been consulted in the context of the redundancy process. - 5.
 A consultation meeting was held on 15th January with representatives of Non-Domestic Ratepayers to consider the provisional budget proposals approved by Cabinet on 31st October, in pursuance of the statutory duty to consult.
-Further detailed information (as required under the statutory duty) is being distributed, and any comments will be reported to the Council Tax setting meeting on 4th March.
+Further detailed information (as required under the statutory duty) has been distributed, and any comments will be reported orally to Council.